Hyper vs Qwilr

 Cons

-• Ethical concerns around deepfake technology and consent requirements
+• Ethical concerns around AI-generated faces and transparency requirements

 Qwilr